Note: My Web pages are best viewed with style sheets enabled. |

 The climber is trained along a wire rope that runs from the side of my house (above the gate to the back yard) to my neighbor's house.

 Between the line of roses and the driveway, I have a large rosemary bush (Rosmarinus officinalis) at the sidewalk and a valley white oak (Quercus lobata) that I started from an acorn in 1976.
-This oak is now higher than my two-story house and has a branch spread of 45 feet.
-At chest height, the trunk is 17 inches in diameter.
-In 1996 (at age 20), it started dropping acorns of its own.
 Around the oak, I planted coyote bush (Baccharis pilularis).
 It had spread and covered the area well and then mostly died out from a fungus; some plants survived, however, and are spreading again.

 The oak, rosemary, and coyote bush are drought-tolerant and naturalize well in an environment with no summer water.
 Only the roses are watered, by a drip-irrigation system.
 I am sure that the roots of at least the oak have grown out to where they receive moisture when I water the roses.
-In the parkway on that side, I laid a brick panel with a small hole, where I planted lavender (Lavandula 'Goodwin Creek Grey'), another drought-tolerant plant.
+In the parkway on that side, I laid a brick panel with a small hole, where I planted 'Goodwin Creek Grey' lavender .

 On the front porch is a large flower pot with four weeping Chinese banyans (Ficus benjamina).
-While I think that these look grotesque when braided with all lower foliage removed (a current fashion), I have braided the lower trunks to make them stand upright.
-I have allowed the foliage to remain almost to the soil.
+I think that these look grotesque when braided with all lower foliage removed (a current fashion).
+Mine are not braided.

 ![]() Main gardening page |